CRUD Application in PHP using MySQL for Beginners

 You can start with the homepage, displaying all our data records in a tabular format.
 All the data from our user’s table will have an action button on each record to perform the READ, UPDATE and DELETE operation.
 We will also add an “Add New User” button to CREATE a new user.

 Create a folder named “includes”.
-Then create a file named home.php with the following code add it into the “includes” folder.
+Then create a file named home.php with the following code, and add it to the “includes” folder.

 crud-operation-homepage